DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/intro.md

 1. Setup and launch the storedog application.
 2. Create some Synthetics tests to catch any regression that could happen.
 3. Create some advanced Synthetics tests
-4. Introduce a regression: see the tests failing, alert us, and revert.
+4. Introduce a regression to see the tests failing, alert us, then revert.
-5. See Canary deployment to reduce regressions impact.
+5. Setup a Canary deployment to reduce regressions impact.
 6. Setup Synthetics-CI to trigger the Synthetics tests during the CI pipeline.